 Now that you have understood that there is power consumed in providing a power back-up, we look at how to minimize conversion losses.
-Reduction in losses will have a positive impact on your monthly bill.
+Reduction in losses will have a positive impact on your monthly electricity bill.
 Let us understand the conversion processes briefly so that minimizing losses is understood.
 This will help you appreciate our claim that Genus inverters minimize your electricity bill.

 - The batteries can store electricity only in the form of direct current (DC) while the grid power is in the form of alternating current (AC).
 Your inverter first converts the AC to DC to charge the batteries and store energy (or power, or electricity).